opendatabio/opendatabio/README_macInstallationNotes.md

 post_max_size should be at least 30M!
 upload_max_filesize should be at least 30M!
 ```
-- Install opendatabio and follow instructions
+#### OpenDataBio
 ```
 /Users/beto/opendatabio/php install
 ```
-- You may get a problem with supervisor (create a file manually if that is the case as instructed)
+- You may get a problem with supervisor (create the file informed by the installer manually if that is the case)
 - In /usr/local/etc/httpd/httpd.conf add (adjust according to your installation path)
 ```
 <IfModule alias_module>